Mitral Valve Prolapse

 Chest X-ray.
 An X-ray may be done to check your lungs and see if your heart is enlarged.

 Echocardiogram (echo).This is a noninvasive test that uses sound waves to evaluate the heart's chambers and valves.
-The echo sound waves create an image on the monitor as an ultrasound transducer is passed over the heart.
+The echo sound waves create an image on the monitor as an ultrasound transducer is passed over your chest above the heart.
 Echocardiography is the most useful diagnostic test for MVP.

-In some cases where symptoms are more severe, more tests may be done.
+For more severe symptoms, other tests may be done.
 These may include:

 Stress test (also called treadmill or exercise ECG).This ECG is done while you walk on a treadmill to monitor the heart during exercise.
 Breathing and blood pressure rates are also checked.

 Cardiac catheterization.
-With this procedure, X-rays are taken after a contrast agent (dye) is injected into an artery to look for any narrowing, occlusions (blockages), or other changes in certain arteries.
+With this procedure, X-rays are taken after a contrast agent (dye) is injected into an artery to look for any narrowing, blockages, or other changes in certain arteries.
 The function of the heart and the valves may be checked, too.

 Cardiac MRI.
 This is an imaging test that takes detailed pictures of the heart.
 It may be used to get a more precise look at the heart valves and heart muscle, or to prepare for heart valve surgery.